brotame/multi-step-form/README.md

 You can hide the slider arrows and navigation as you won't use them.
 Instead, place two buttons anywhere you want and give them a unique ID.

+> I.E: place a Next button with **#next** ID and a Back button with **#back** ID.
+> It is recommended to hide the Back button in the first slide using Webflow interactions to avoid confusing users.

 #### _Optional_: Inputs confirm

-If you want to display the required inputs value that the user provided, you must:
+If you want to display the value of the inputs that the user provided, you must:

-1. Give the inputs a unique ID.
+1. Give the inputs that you want to display a unique ID.
 2. Place a text block or paragraph anywhere you want with the following ID: `InputID + "-value"`

 > I.E: to display the value of an input that has a **#name** ID, just place a text block with **#name-value** as ID.